sanskrit/raw_etexts_english/blogs/manasataramgini/2015-07-16_some-thoughts-on-shridhar-ketkar-and-other-hindu-responders-to-abrahamism-in-the-past-two-centuries.md

 +++
-title = "Some thoughts on Shridhar Ketkar and other Hindu responders to Abrahamism in the past twoxa0centuries"
+title = "Some thoughts on Shridhar Ketkar and other Hindu responders to Abrahamism in the past two centuries"

 +++
 [A version of this article was published originally at India